 Are you still trimming up?
-We finished yesterday – the final touched a upcycled pallet christmas tree for the front porch.
+We finished yesterday – the final touched an upcycled pallet Christmas tree for the front porch.
 Our porch is often neglected, and not very welcoming.
 I was determined to give it a little personality for the Christmas season.
-We had an old pallet waiting to be transformed, so this was the ideal opportunity.
+We have an old pallet waiting to be transformed, so this is the ideal opportunity.

-I started by sanding then painting it white with Rustoleum chalk paint.
-I then sanded to bring back some of the wood.
+Start by sanding then painting it white with Rustoleum chalk paint.
+Once dry sand to bring back some of the wood.

-Next was a consultation period re the tree being white or green, the concensus to go for a white tree.
-I created a newspaper tree to act as a mask.
+Next have a consultation period as to whether to have the tree white or green, our consensus decided on a white tree.
+Create a tree shape out of newspaper to act as a mask.

-Using temporary craft spray glue I placed the paper tree onto the pallet.
-Next I spray painted the surround with green paint (left over from the round cake tins I created earlier in the year), and once dry carefully removed the paper mask.
+Using temporary craft spray glue place the paper tree onto the pallet.
+Spray painted the surround with green paint (left over from the round cake tins I created earlier in the year), and once dry carefully removed the paper mask.

-The green paint has a gloss finish which contrasts with the chalk paint, to remove some of the sheen I did a further quick sand.
+The green paint I used has a gloss finish which contrasts with the chalk paint, to remove some of the sheen I did a further quick sand.

 The project was super quick and easy to do, all that is required is some decorations.